CRES Course Catalog

 5 units

 Focuses on key learning outcomes of humanistic research and writing: developing a method for critical race feminist analysis, identifying objects and fields of study, formulating an appropriately narrow topic and thesis, identifying and critiquing sources, and completing well-structured written argumentation.
 Readings offer key theoretical models in critical race and ethnic studies, feminist studies, and queer theory.
 (Also offered as Feminist Studies 194S.
 Students cannot receive credit for both courses.)
-Prerequisite(s): CRES 10 and CRES 100; and satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment is restricted to critical race and ethnic studies majors.
+Prerequisite(s): CRES 10, CRES 100, and CRES 101; and satisfaction of the Entry Level Writing and Composition requirements.
+Enrollment is restricted to senior critical race and ethnic studies majors.

 CRES 190B